-In conclusion, the proposed development is consistent with the PPS and in conformity with the Growth Plan and the Official Plans for the County of Simcoe and the Town of Penetanguishene and represents good planning.
+In conclusion, the proposed development is consistent with the PPS and in conformity with the Official Plans for the County of Simcoe and the Town of Penetanguishene and represents good planning.

 In our opinion as planners the proposed consent to land severance will result in an appropriate form of land use at this location and represents the optimal and best use of the subject severed lots under the current planning policy regime.